Differentiating Algebraic and Trigonometric Functions

 \(\displaystyle \frac{\mathrm{d}}{\mathrm{d}x} \bigl(\cot(x)\bigr) = -\csc^2(x) \)

-Each of the following expressions of a variable \(x\) can be thought of as the formula for a real-valued function that’s continuous on some open subset of \(\mathbf{R}.\) As exercise, for each of these functions, write down a formula for its derivative.
+Each of the following expressions of a variable \(x\) can be thought of as the formula for a real-valued function that’s continuous on some open subset of the real numbers.
+As exercise, for each of these functions, write down an explicit formula for its derivative.
+Use software capable of symbolic differentiation to check your formulas.

 \(\displaystyle 17x^2-2 \)